 Of all Asia, the Philippines are the most Europeanized.
 Most of the population is Catholic or some other form of Christian.
 There are, however, enclaves of Muslims in the south, who are as violent and murderous as Muslims are anywhere else.

 Foods from China, Spain, Mexico (through the Spanish), Japan and North America have all been adopted enthusiastically, and adapted (some may say "horribly distorted") to tastes and conditions of the Islands.
-Filipino food is includes plenty of vinegar and various dried and fermented fish ingredients.
+Filipino food includes plenty of vinegar and various dried and fermented fish ingredients.
 Filipino shrimp paste is usually dyed with a strong color which dyes food a garish florescent purplish pink.
 I find this color rather unappetizing, so I use shrimp paste from somewhere else.

 In general, Filipinos (Pinoy) have adopted the European method of serving and European table utensils.
 Here in Southern California we are becoming very familiar with Philippine cuisine because our entire health care system runs on Filipino immigrants - without them there would be no health care here.
+Filipino restaurants, however, are few an far between, because eating in the Philippines is very home based, supplemented by street vendors.
+There isn't a strong restaurant culture to produce chefs to open restaurants here in California.

 Like the Philippines, Indonesia is a chain of uncountable islands, with culture and cuisine varying considerably from island to island.
 The country is almost entirely Muslim, except for the famous Hindu island of Bali.
 As you might expect, pig is not eaten except on Bali where it is very popular.
+Photo by Gunawan Kartapranata, distributed under license Creative Commons Attribution-ShareAlike 3.0 Unported.

-Cuisine has been of almost no interest to Indonesians.
+Cuisine has been of little interest to Indonesians.
 There is no well defined "palace cuisine" as there is everywhere else in Asia, and there have never been famous chefs.
 Cooking has generally fallen to the lowest person on the family totem pole.
 With little incentive to do better, food is often poorly prepared from whatever is cheapest.
 There is no historic record and most Indonesian cookbooks have been written by interested foreigners or Indonesians abroad.

 Internationally, Indonesian cuisine is known almost entirely for the rijsttafel (rice table) and nasi goreng (fried rice).
 As the name implies, the rijsttafel was an invention of the Dutch, very loosely based on Indonesian practice for large celebrations, and fried rice is from China.